criblio/appscope/website/src/pages/docs/known-issues.md

 As of this AppScope release, known issues include:

-- [1424](https://github.com/criblio/appscope/issues/1424) Scoping a Go application that was built without certain [kernel symbols](https://en.wikipedia.org/wiki/System.map) produces limited metrics, but no events.
+- [1424](https://github.com/criblio/appscope/issues/1424) Scoping a Go application that was built without certain symbol names produces limited metrics, but no events.
 The AppScope team's work on this issue is in an early, exploratory stage.

 - [1412](https://github.com/criblio/appscope/issues/1412) Node.js apps compiled as [Position Independent Executables](https://www.redhat.com/en/blog/position-independent-executables-pie) (PIE) seg fault when scoped.